Assault with Serious Bodily Injury

 Being charged with assault with serious bodily injury is a significant charge.
 In fact, The State of Texas usually deems these charges as a first-degree felony.
 If convicted, you could be facing significant jail time as well as potential fines.
 There are strict guidelines regarding what constitutes assault with serious bodily injury.
 In some instances, these charges can be dismissed or reduced.
 However, it will take the skilled expertise of a seasoned Fort Worth Assault Lawyer.
 Furthermore, in some cases, people can be wrongly charged with this offense.
 This can be especially true in situations wherein a defendant was acting in self-defense of themselves or someone else.

 Contrary to what many believe, assault with serious bodily injury does not require the use of a weapon.
 If you have assaulted someone while showing or brandishing a deadly weapon, that could result in more significant charges.
 In order for an assault to be assessed as causing “serious bodily injury,” it must meet certain criteria.
-If you have been charged with assault with serious bodily injury, it is recommended that you connect with an experienced Fort Worth assault lawyer to give you the best chance of mounting a successful defense.
+If you have been charged with assault with serious bodily injury, it is recommended that you connect with an experienced Fort Worth assault lawyer to give you the top chance of mounting a successful defense.
 At Cole Paschal Law, our attorneys move quickly to build your case and fight for a positive outcome in your case.
 Give us a call today to schedule your initial consultation.

 How Texas Law Defines Assault With Serious Bodily Injury